Top 10 Selling Comics for the Week of June 24-30 - Ash Avenue Comics

 WHAT IS NARUTO?

 Naruto is a popular Japanese manga and anime series created by Masashi Kishimoto, drawing inspiration from traditional Japanese culture, samurai films, and the ninja genre.
-It debuted in Weekly Shลnen Jump magazine in 1999 and was later adapted into a hit anime series.
-The protagonist, Naruto Uzumaki, is a young ninja who seeks recognition from his peers and dreams of becoming the Hokage, the leader and strongest ninja of his village.
+It debuted in Weekly Shōnen Jump magazine (I wish I could bottle the sense of accomplishment I felt after figuring out how to make that O with the line over it) in 1999 and was later adapted into a hit anime series.
+Our hero, Naruto Uzumaki, is a young ninja who seeks recognition from his peers and dreams of becoming the Hokage, the leader and strongest ninja of his village.

 Naruto became one of the best-selling manga series in history, with over 250 million copies sold worldwide.
-The success of Naruto led to a massive franchise that includes movies, video games, merchandise, and spin-offs.
+Its success led to a massive franchise that includes movies, video games, and merchandise out the wazoo.
+It’s like the Hokage of Manga Village.

 • Naruto Uzumaki: Our main man.
 Naruto is a loud, energetic, and determined young ninja.
 Despite being ostracized by the other Hidden Leafers, Naruto remains optimistic and works tirelessly to gain recognition and achieve his dream of becoming the Hokage.

-• Kakashi Hatake: The leader of Team 7, which includes Naruto, Sasuke, and Sakura.
+• Kakashi Hatake: The mentor.
+Leader of Team 7, which includes Naruto, Sasuke, and Sakura.
 Kakashi is a highly skilled and mysterious ninja with a laid-back attitude but a deep sense of responsibility for his students.

 IMPORTANT STORIES